Online Nutrition Coach

 • Chef Training Program, The Natural Gourmet Cooking School

-• Syracuse University, BA Political Science, minor in Mediation and Communication
+• Syracuse University, BA in Political Science, minor in Mediation and Communication

 • Owner and Chef Instructor, Green Palette Kitchen